JacobGinsparg/yomi-lang/uinput.md

 ## Key bindings

 You will need to make sure that your game's controls are bound to the keys used by Yomi.
-Yomi will bind the following keys to the buttons specified in the game schema in the order that the buttons appear:
+Yomi will bind the following keys to the buttons specified in the game schema in the order that the buttons appear (left to right):
 ```
 Q W E R T Y U I
 ```